fredblockchain/ubix-node-monitor/README.md

 1. You can now choose the fiat currency you want the price to be retrieved from CoinMarketCap: set the iso code with property **price.currency.code.iso**
 2. Introducing persistence in the app: now uses a SQLite DB
 3. Price is retrieved every 15 minutes and stored in DB

+### 0.3
+1. ubx airdrops are flagged as such
+2. transactions that "group" un-spent coins are ignored
+3. reward history for the last 7 days don't show the current (and incomplete) day anymore